Dover Castle: 19th century

 Massive rebuilding took place at the end of the 18th century during the Napoleonic Wars.
 William Twiss, the Commanding Engineer of the Southern District, as part of his brief to improve the town's defences, completed the remodelling of the outer defences of Dover Castle by adding the huge Horseshoe, Hudson's, East Arrow and East Demi-Bastions to provide extra gun positions on the eastern side, and constructing the Constable's Bastion for additional protection on the west.
 Twiss further strengthened the Spur at the northern end of the castle, adding a redan, or raised the gun platform.
 By taking the roof off the keep and replacing it with massive brick vaults, he was able to mount heavy artillery on the top.
 Twiss also constructed Canon's Gateway to link the defences of the castle with those of the town.

 With Dover becoming a garrison town, there was a need for barracks and storerooms for the additional troops and their equipment.
 The solution adopted by Twiss and the Royal Engineers was to create a complex of barracks tunnels about 15 metres below the cliff-top, and the first troops were accommodated in 1803.
-The windmill on the Mill Tower was demolished during the Anglo-American War of the orders of the Ordnance Board.
+The windmill on the Mill Tower was demolished during the Anglo-American War on the orders of the Ordnance Board.
 It was said that the sale of materials from the demolished mill did not cover the cost of the demolition.
 At the end of the Napoleonic Wars, the tunnels were partly converted and used by the Coast Blockade Service to combat smuggling.
 This was a short-term endeavour, though, and in 1827 the headquarters were moved closer to shore.
 The tunnels then remained abandoned for more than a century.

 Between 1856 and 1858, Anthony Salvin constructed a new officer's barracks to the south of the castle.
 Salvin was responsible for the exterior, which he designed in a Tudor Revival style, while the castle's Clerk of the Works, G. Arnold, was responsible for the interior.

 Second World War

 The outbreak of the Second World War in 1939 saw the tunnels converted first into an air-raid shelter and then later into a military command centre and underground hospital.
 In May 1940, Admiral Sir Bertram Ramsay directed the evacuation of French and British soldiers from Dunkirk, code-named Operation Dynamo, from his headquarters in the cliff tunnels.
 A military telephone exchange was installed in 1941 and served the underground headquarters.
 The switchboards were constantly in use and had to have a new tunnel created alongside it to house the batteries and chargers necessary to keep them functioning.
-A statue of Admiral Sir Bertram Ramsay stands outside the tunnels in honour of his work on the Dunkirk evacuation and protecting Dover during the Second World War.
+A statue of Admiral Ramsay stands outside the tunnels in honour of his work on the Dunkirk evacuation and protecting Dover during the Second World War.